gitbitex/gitbitex-new/README.md

 ### Does the project include blockchain wallets?
 No, you need to implement it yourself, and then connect to gitbiex.
 For example, after users recharge/withdraw, send **_DepositCommand_**/**_WithdrawalCommand_** to the matching engine
-### Can I use this project for production?
-Probably not.
-Some customers I know use this project in production, but they all have professional technicians.
-If you want to use it in production, you need professional technicians to help you.
-Like me .

 ### How can I monitor the performance of the matching engine?
 Some prometheus metrics for measuring performance have been built into the project.